Rudrakc/Rudrakc/README.md

 ## Hi there 👋, I'm Rudra!
 I am a student.
-I am passionate about Coding, Open Source, and creating cool and useful projects using my skills! 🌱
+I am passionate about Coding, Open Source, and creating cool and useful projects using my skills!
-- 📍 Currently based in London.
+- 📍 Currently based in Bangalore
 - 📫 How to reach me rudrachauhan2888@gmail.com